Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: What is the difference between uYou normal download and uYouLocal download?
 - MiRO explained it [here](https://www.reddit.com/r/jailbreak/comments/p5jekg/update_uyou_added_uyoulocal_feature_and_much_more/)
-- Unfortunately, uYouLocal download is not working atm.

 ***
 ### Q: Slow download speed?
-❖ Well, YouTube slows down the download speed for some reasons.
+❖ Well, YouTube slows down the download speed.
 Let's hope MiRO92 can do something about it.

 ***
 ### Q: uYou download is not working!
 (Error 200: Unable to move a file from…)
 - ~~This happens when you use an **Apple Distribution Certificate** to sign uYouPlus IPA.
 Please use an **Apple Developer Certificate** instead.~~
 - ~~For appdb PRO users: follow [**this guide**](https://www.reddit.com/r/sideloaded/comments/pub39h/guide_how_to_fix_uyouuyou_download_not_working/) to fix uYou download not working.~~
 - Looks like the fix is not working [anymore](https://github.com/qnblackcat/uYouPlus/issues/238).
 Waiting for the new update of uYou is our only hope.

-***
-### Q: Cast to TV not working?
-❖ Remove the vanilla YouTube.

-***
-### Q: I see ads when casting to TV?
-- Let's make it simple: Cast to TV means you tell your TV play a video.
-But your TV loads that video directly from YouTube, not from your phone.
-- If you use AirPlay then you won't see any ads, because you're streaming your video directly to your TV.

 ***
 ### Q: How many App ID does uYouPlus take?
 (AltStore)